 It’s May in the South Florida garden.
 Primetime has arrived in the northern garden.
 If that’s you; your oasis should be in full bloom, you are eager to cook the new vegetables and you’ve got muscles in places where you didn’t know you had places!

 For us in South Florida, life on the edge of the tropics is the reality, That beauty pictured above is a vanilla orchid.
-It twines up a palm tree, This spring is its second spring of blooms.
+It twines up a palm tree, and its second spring of blooms begins this year.
 We’ll cut some off and start a new one on another tree.

 Preparing For The Rains

-Here on the southernmost, gulf coast, we live in two distinct seasons; mild and dry, wet and humid.
-Change is in the air.
-The garden is all about knowing what we can control and what we need to adjust to.
+Here on the southernmost, Gulf Coast, we live in two distinct seasons; mild and dry, wet and humid.
+Change is in the air and life in the garden is all about knowing what we can control and what we need to adjust to.
 The time to adjust and react is coming soon.

 Living With The Climate

-I write, “This Month In The South Florida Garden,” because, for all of us gardeners, every season is important.
+I write, “This Month In The South Florida Garden,” because every season is important for all of us gardeners.
 We compare it to the months before and after and we compare it to last year.
 To be a gardener, I think you need to love living close to the earth.
 It’s a tradeoff and not just for the manicure!

 What’s Different For Tropical Gardners

 We garden near the red star on this map.
 Technically, North America but in a climate unrelated to the rest of North America.